 I hereby state that the Statement of Accounts presents a true and fair view of the financial position of the Council as at 31 March 2023 and for its income and expenditure for the year ended 31 March 2023.

 Phil Winstanley Director of Finance (Section 151 Officer)

-P.A. wirtende
+Signature:- P.A. winterly